Inchgalbraith

 Inchgalbraith is an islet in Loch Lomond, Scotland, and is the ancestral home of Clan Galbraith.

 History

-Inchgalbraith, is as its name implies, connected with Clan Galbraith, and was one of their strongholds.
-The remains of their ancient castle can still be seen on it.
+Inchgalbraith is, as its name implies, connected with Clan Galbraith, and was one of their strongholds.
+The remains of their ancient castle can still be seen.
 It is possibly a crannog.
-Probably, in the late 19th century the castle restored by gravelly concrete.
+Restoration work was undertaken, probably in the late 19th century, with the use of gravelly concrete.

 Geography

 It is on the west side of Loch Lomond, 2 mi southeast of Luss.
 Its greatest elevation is 25 ft.
 The most area on the island is covered by the castle and now with the collapsed stones from the castle itself.

 Wildlife

 Inchgalbraith was a breeding place for ospreys until 1869.